microsoft/vscode-docs/CONTRIBUTING.md

 ### Key bindings

-The VS Code portal is able to show the correct key bindings depending on the reader's operating system (macOS, Windows or Linux).
+The VS Code website is able to show the correct key bindings depending on the reader's operating system (macOS, Windows, or Linux).

-To enable this for keyboard shortcuts, use the format `kb(workbench.action.files.openFile)` where the command name is included in parentheses.
+To enable this for keyboard shortcuts, use the format `kb(workbench.action.files.openFile)` where the command identifier is included in parentheses.

->For a list of key bindings and the relevant `Command Ids` review the [key bindings document](https://code.visualstudio.com/docs/getstarted/keybindings).
+>For a list of key bindings and the relevant `Command Ids`, review the [key bindings document](https://code.visualstudio.com/docs/getstarted/keybindings).

 If you are listing out multiple key bindings, you can use a table.